mbkoltai/ExaStoLog/doc/README.md

 #### Correlations between model variables

-Plotting correlations within the variables can reveal what are the upstream nodes that the model's output/phenotypic nodes primarily depend on, or reveal that the model's effective dimensionality is smaller than its total size.
+Plotting correlations among the variables can reveal what are the upstream nodes that the model's output/phenotypic nodes primarily depend on or that the model's effective dimensionality is smaller than its total size.

 To plot the heatmap of correlations between the model's _variables_ we need to provide the following arguments (we selected some of the nodes based on previous calculations knowing some of them show the same values):
 ```MATLAB